rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 * **Natural numbers**, or &#8469; - the set of whole numbers (either starting from 0 or 1, depending on the field).
 * **Integers**, or &#8484; - the set with whole numbers, negative whole numbers, and zero.

-To describe how sets do or do not overlap, three useful concepts are:
+To describe how sets do or do not overlap, four useful concepts are:
+* The **complement** of a set;
+     * All elements not in a set.
+     * Written as A'.
 * The **union** of two sets;
      * For sets A and B, their union refers to the set of elements contained in either A or B, irrespective of overlap.
      * Written as A &cup; B.